 - Multi-story buildings are encouraged to support redevelopment and to allow for additional for open space. - Heights are generally expected to be multiple stories along major roadway corridors.
 Buildings with floors more than 3 stories should have upper stories step back from the street to provide an improved pedestrian experience on the sidewalk - Buildings should "step down" in height adjacent to residential neighborhoods and the lakefront. - ong facades should be divided into maller increments by architectural lements, including variation in building naterials, shift in facade depth, etc. - was a bad mistake.
-That building That building always looks deed.
-Aulti-story buildings should have ground floor elements that appeal to the pedestrian like awnings, windows, etc.
+The building always looks dead.
+Aulti-story buildings should have always looks dead.
+Aulti-story buildings should have around floor elements that appeal to the address like awnings, windows, etc. pedestrian like awnings, windows, etc.